The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 What are the different sales cycle stages?

 The sales cycle includes several different stages.
-What are the B2B sales cycle stages?
+What are they?

-Sales cycle stages vary from company to company.
-However, most sales cycles include the following stages.
+Cycle stages vary from company to company.
+However, most include the following stages.

 Lead generation